 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.
-The blood test that is most commonly used is called RAST (radioallergosorbent test).
+The blood test that is most often used is called RAST (radioallergosorbent test).
 Blood tests may be used when skin tests can't be done or if there are still questions about a food allergy after the skin test.
-A positive blood test does not always mean that your child has a specific allergy.
+A positive blood test doesn't always mean that your child has a specific allergy.
 Any positive blood test needs to be explained by a healthcare provider who is familiar with the tests and knows your child's health history.
 These tests take longer to get results.
-They may be more costly than other allergy tests.
+They may cost more than other allergy tests.

 Note: Neither a skin nor a blood test can determine how severe an allergic reaction will be.

 This test is given by an allergist.
-He or she gives your child a very small amount of an allergen by mouth.
+They give your child a very small amount of an allergen by mouth.
 The allergen can also be inhaled.
 Then your child is watched closely for any reaction.
+If there is no reaction, typically the amount of food will be increased little by little until your child eats a serving of the food.
+Your child will be continuously watched for reactions.
 Food challenges are most often done if the allergist thinks your child will be able to eat a food again without a reaction.

-It may be important to give vitamins to your child if he or she is unable to eat certain foods.
+It may be important to give vitamins to your child if they can't eat certain foods.
 Discuss this with your child’s healthcare provider.

 If your baby is allergic to milk, treatment may include changing your baby’s formula to a soy formula.
 If your child has problems with soy formula, your child’s healthcare provider might suggest an easily digested hypoallergenic formula.

-For many years, it was recommended to delay giving a child certain highly allergenic foods until after age 1 year.
+For many years, it was advised to delay giving a child certain highly allergenic foods until after they were 1 year old.
 But new research shows that for babies at high risk of developing peanut allergy, giving them peanuts between 4 to 6 months can greatly lower the risk for peanut allergy.

 Babies are considered "high risk" if they have moderate to severe eczema or egg allergy.
 Other children who may be at risk include children with food allergies other than egg allergy and those with siblings with peanut allergy.
 But these lower-risk babies were not included in the recent studies.